ZubairShovan/intelligent-visualization-lab/_members/tahmid-rahman.md

 github: asd
 ---

 I am Tahmid Rahman is from Bangladesh.
-He completed his MSc in 2020.
+I completed his MSc in 2020.
 Now working in Dialpad.